MicrosoftDocs/sql-docs/docs/advanced-analytics/r/save-and-load-r-objects-from-sql-server-using-odbc.md

 + established a connection to SQL Server using the *RxOdbcData* data source.
 + Call the new functions over the ODBC connection
-+ Optionally, you can specify that the object not be serialized, and you can choose a new compression algorithm to use instead of the default compression algorithm.
++ Optionally, you can specify that the object not be serialized.
+Then, choose a new compression algorithm to use instead of the default compression algorithm.

 By default, any object that you call from R to move to SQL Server is serialized and compressed.
 Conversely, when you load an object from a SQL Server table to use in your R code, the object is deserialized and decompressed.